pqml/brique/README.md

 - Multi-output : ES6, ES5 UMD, ES5 UMD & Minified
 - Incremental builds on change with `another-rollup-watch`
 - Dev server with `rulo`
+- Quickly deploy example of your module into a gh-pages branch with `ghp`

 <br>
 <h1></h1>